 Is there any need to bring money to a class at the Learning Center?

-The Institute store at the Learning Center sells memorabilia such as t-shirts, jackets, hats, water bottles, postcards and field naturalist supplies.
+The store at the Learning Center sells items such as t-shirts, jackets, hats, water bottles, postcards and field naturalist supplies.
 The store does not sell food, phone cards or stamps.
-There may also be a no-host bar available during dinner.
-We accept cash, Visa, Discover, MasterCard and personal checks.
+There may also be a no-host bar available during dinner; your class letter will specify if this is the case.
+We accept cash, Visa, MasterCard and personal checks.
 There are no ATM or vending machines on campus.

 Can my partner or friend stay with me even if they don't want to attend a class?

 Our Base Camp program is a flexible, inexpensive way for people to stay at the Learning Center without being enrolled in a specific class or retreat.
 Your family member or friend could enroll in Base Camp while you are taking a natural history class or art retreat.